Randomized Block Coordinate DC Programming: Numerical Experiments

 \subsection{Nonconvex Quadratic Programming with Negative $\ell_1$ Regularization}

 The second experiment examines nonconvex quadratic programming with a negative $\ell_1$ norm regularization term to promote binary solutions, formulated as follows:

 where $\bm Q\in\mathbb{R}^{m\times m }$ is the symmetric (not necessarily positive semidefinite) cost matrix.
-We conduct experiments using the GSet benchmark datasets \cite{Gset}, setting the negative adjacency matrix as the cost matrix $\bm Q$.
-We set regularization parameter $\lambda = \|\bm Q\|_F/\sqrt{n}$.
+We conduct experiments using the Gset benchmark datasets \cite{Gset}, setting the negative adjacency matrix as the cost matrix $\bm Q$.
+We set regularization parameter $\lambda = \|\bm Q\|_F/\sqrt{n}$ {, where $\|\cdot\|_F$ represents the Frobenius norm}.

 In this formulation, we first consider the following decomposition: $f(\bm x)= \bm x^T\bm Q \bm x,~g(\bm x)=0,~ h(\bm x)=\lambda \|\bm x\|_1,$ and $\mathcal{M}=[-1,1]^m$ is the separable constraint set.
 It is important to note that $f(\bm x)$ is nonconvex, but this does not affect the validity of our guarantees.
 It is easy to verify that our guarantees hold for any smooth $f(\bm x)$ as long as the subproblems can be solved globally.
 While nonconvex $f(\bm x)$ makes the subproblems nonconvex, solving them globally along a single coordinate is tractable, as demonstrated in this example.